-Reform Element Actions Timing (Note, reform element has been updated to reflect Appendix A.2.
-The actions a State plans to undertake should be consistent with the timeline agreed to by Education Ministers in July 2023).
-Measures to be undertaken 2024 The ACT will collaborate with the Commonwealth and consultant to prepare for trial participation, including supporting the development of the new national tool as the ACT's 'primary tool' The ACT will liaise with stakeholders to share information on the trail and encourage participation The ACT will identify suitable service providers and invite voluntary participation in the POM Trial The ACT may offer a financial incentive (using Cwlth funding) to trial sites to encourage participation in the trial, subject to sector consultations The ACT will work closely with trial sites to support participation in the trial The ACT will develop suitable communications and support materials based on advice and information provided by the consultant Reform Delivery/Implementation State-specific data and implementation issues and strategies for how these will be overcome in the context of assessing performance under the Agreement.
+Reform Element Actions Timing The ACT will collaborate with ACER to develop suitable communications and support materials.
+The ACT will ensure ongoing participation in the POM WG and engagement with ACER/Nous, including drafting of Appendix A.3 Part Two.
+Reform Delivery/Implementation State-specific data and implementation issues and strategies for how these will be overcome in the context of assessing performance under the Agreement.
 Measures to be undertaken 2024 The ACT undertakes to continue to work collaboratively with the Commonwealth to identify appropriate targets that take into account the impact of small numbers when measuring Aboriginal and Torres Strait Islander children's enrolment and attendance in preschool.
 The ACT undertakes to work collaboratively with the ABS to apply the Index of Household Advantage and Disadvantage (IHAD) methodology to measure disadvantage in the ACT context.
 The use of SEIFA and similar area-based measures is not appropriate for the ACT as the measure of disadvantage, due to the distributed nature of social housing and general social mobility in the Territory.
-In the ACT, SEIFA identifies Throughout 2024

-Reform Element Actions Timing approximately 1% of children as being disadvantaged, rather than an estimated 12% to 20% under other measures.
+In the ACT, SEIFA identifies approximately 1% of children as being disadvantaged, rather than an estimated 12% to 20% under other measures.
+Throughout 2025